James B. Longley

 James Bernard Longley Sr. (April 22, 1924 – August 16, 1980) was an American politician.
 He served as the 69th governor of Maine from 1975 to 1979, and was the first Independent to hold the office.
-In 1949, he married the former Helen Angela Walsh, who died on September 13, 2005.
-They had five children, one of whom is James B. Longley Jr., a former Republican U.S. Representative.

 Early life

 Longley, a graduate of Bowdoin College in Brunswick, Maine, resided in the cities of Lewiston and Auburn, Maine.

 Career

-The owner of a successful insurance agency in Lewiston, Longley got his first opportunity in statewide politics when then-Governor Kenneth M. Curtis asked him to lead a state government commission called The Maine Management and Cost Survey Commission, which was intended to make government more efficient, and cut costs.
-After some initial reluctance, Longley accepted the position and pursued the job with vigor.
+The owner of a successful insurance agency in Lewiston, Longley got his first opportunity in statewide politics when then-Governor Kenneth M. Curtis asked him to lead a state government commission called the Maine Management and Cost Survey Commission, which was intended to make government more efficient, and cut costs.
+After initial reluctance, Longley accepted the position and pursued the job with vigor.

 Longley made several recommendations that were projected to save the state in excess of $24 million.
 One of his major proposals included restructuring the Maine university system, which he felt was grossly inefficient.
-His work at the commission gave him a prominent statewide profile, something he decided to try to turn into an electoral mandate when Governor Curtis retired in 1974.
+His work at the commission gave him a prominent statewide profile, something he tried to turn into an electoral mandate when Governor Curtis retired in 1974.